LockerGoga combines ransom demand “negotations”, aggressive disruption and total lock out

 Newer strain of LockerGoga does even more damage

 A newer strain of LockerGoga discovered recently is especially disruptive.
-It shuts computers down completely so users are locked out and unable even to get a ransom message.
+It shuts computers down completely so users are locked out and unable to get a ransom message.
 Companies caught in a situation like this are highly motivated to pay and often do so they can get their data back and their business going again.
 But the hackers can be intentionally reckless.
-And when it involves industrial and manufacturing companies, the result can be even worse than a shutdown.
-Such situations are obviously costly but they can also be dangerous and even cause harm to equipment or factory staff.
+And when it involves industrial and manufacturing companies, the result can be worse than a shutdown.
+Such situations are obviously costly but they can also be dangerous and cause harm to equipment or factory staff.
 Every minute the business is out of operation, pressure builds.
 Most industrial firms have fail-safe plans in place, but disasters can still happen and sometimes just downtime is enough of a disaster by itself.

 LockerGoga got its name from a file path of the same name found in source code, named by security research group MalwareHunterTeam.
 Compared with other kinds, the malware is fairly rare.
 FireEye has seen under 10 official victims so far, but MalwareHunterTeam estimates the total number of victims to rank in the dozens.
 Not all victims are impacted to the same degree.